Home Page

 Before people began settling in about 1100 CE, all of west Netherlands was delta clay, sand, peat bogs, and wet grasslands occasioned by meandering rivers and lakes of changeable size.
 Slotermeer was a shallow body that would vary seasonally - a lake in the sense that it was usually covered by water.

 World War II slowed plans for the dredging of the site of the former Slotermeer.
-But after the war and with a renewed sense of urgency for new housing the city proceeded with its expansion plan.
+But after the war, and with a renewed urgency for new housing, the city proceeded with its expansion plan.
 Sloterdijkermeerpolder was dredged and its material spread over wide areas of Sloten between 1948 and 1956.

 * The English term "reclamation" is a misnomer referring to a process of claiming land, not of reclaiming it.
 The Dutch term "landwinning" is more accurate.